-In May 2007 carhs.training gmbh hosted the first International Symposium on “Human Modeling and Simulation in Automotive Safety.”
-Presentations from renowned researchers, software manufacturers and industrial users on biomechanical research, digital human models and their application in automotive development formed a most interesting conference.
+In November 2020 the 8th International Symposium Human Modeling and Simulation in Automotive Engineering will be held.
+The symposium intends to continue and further advance the dialog between researchers, software developers and industrial users of human models.
+Presentations from renowned researchers, software manufacturers and industrial users on biomechanical research, digital human models and their application in automotive development will make up a most interesting conference.

-It is again organized in cooperation with Wayne State University‘s renowned Bioengineering Centre, which has been a pioneer and leading institution in biomechanics research for automotive safety for 75 years.
+The 8th symposium is again organized in cooperation with Wayne State University‘s renowned Bioengineering Centre, which has been a pioneer and leading institution in biomechanics research for automotive safety for 75 years.

-© Copyright 2008-2019 Semigator GmbH | Für die Richtigkeit der Angaben übernehmen wir keine Gewähr.
+© Copyright 2008-2020 Semigator GmbH | Für die Richtigkeit der Angaben übernehmen wir keine Gewähr.